Try DeepSeek-R1 on Modal! View example

 For simple routes like /health, which checks whether the server is responding, you can even send a request directly from the docs.

-To interact with the API programmatically, you can use the Python openai library.
+To interact with the API programmatically in Python, we recommend the openai library.

 See the client.py script in the examples repository here to take it for a spin: